 Universal Credit

-Universal Credit (UC) is a single benefit that is replacing a range of benefits for working age people.
+Universal Credit is a single benefit that is replacing a range of benefits for working age people.
 It is aimed at making work pay and will be paid monthly directly to claimants like a wage.

 • Income Support